TobyRet/site/_posts/2014-10-03-guide-to-deploying-artifacts-with-jenkins.md

 #### Step 3: Install the Copy Artifact plugin
-Next you need to install the Copy Artifact plugin in the Manage Plugins section of Jenkins.
+Next you need to install the [Copy Artifact plugin](https://wiki.jenkins-ci.org/display/JENKINS/Copy+Artifact+Plugin) in the Manage Plugins section of Jenkins.
 Go to "[PROJECT-NAME]-Output" > configure and add a new build step.
 Because you have installed the Copy Artifact plugin you should see an option called ‘copy artifacts from another project’ in the drop down menu.
-Specify the types of folder/files you want copied and set your location.
-Notice that we set set our location "var/www/clients/…".
-This is the path to a new folder on the server (we were using an Apache server on an Amazon EC2 instance).
+Specify the folder or files you want copied and set the location path.
+Notice that we set set our location to "var/www/clients/…".
+This leads to a new folder on the server (we were using an Apache server on an Amazon EC2 instance).
 Don't do what we did and set the path using an http address(!).

 ![Archive artifacts build step](/assets/img/blog/jenkinsPost/copyArtifacts.png)